|

 {{ name }} <{{ confirm }}> from {{ country }}.

-the user clicks that URL.
-When the URL is clicked, the email will be sent
+user clicks the confirmation URL.
+When the URL is clicked, the email will be

 file /store/campaign2.json